Mega560/Functions-Complements/README.md

 # BUTTON

-A simple example of button function.
+A simple example of a button function.